windmill-labs/windmilldocs/docs/reference/index.md

 ### Job inputs and Script parameters

 [Jobs](#jobs) take a JSON object as input which can be empty.
 That input is passed as the payload of the POST request that triggers the Script.
-The different key-value pairs of the objects are passed as the different parameters of the main function, with just a few language specific transformations to more adequate types in the target language, if necessary (e.g base64/datetime encoding).
-Values can be nested JSON objects themselves but we recommend trying to keep the input flat when possible.
+The different key-value pairs of the objects are passed as the different parameters of the main function, with just a few language-specific transformations to more adequate types in the target language, if necessary (e.g base64/datetime encoding).
+Values can be nested JSON objects themselves, but we recommend trying to keep the input flat when possible.

+If the payload contains keys that are not defined as parameters in the main function, they will be ignored.
+This allows you to handle arbitrary JSON payloads, as you can choose which keys to define as parameters in your script and process the data accordingly.

 ### SQL